Several More Players Tumble onto Vikings Reserve/COVID-19 List - NewsBreak

 Several More Players Tumble onto Vikings Reserve/COVID-19 List

 The reserve COVID-19 list continues to grow for the Minnesota Vikings following Sunday night's loss at Green Bay.
-Kirk Cousins was on the list and missed Sunday night's...wjon.com
+Kirk Cousins was on the list and missed Sunday night's...hot1047.com

 The reserve COVID-19 list continues to grow for the Minnesota Vikings following Sunday night's loss at Green Bay.
-Kirk Cousins was on the list and missed Sunday night's...wjon.com
+Kirk Cousins was on the list and missed Sunday night's...hot1047.com

 Comments / 0